 This includes important skin cells like fibroblasts (which make collagen) and keratinocytes (which make keratin).
-However, as CoQ10 decreases with age, so does mitochondrial activity and energy formation.* As you can imagine, this poses a problem for our natural levels of collagen, elastin, and the like.
-Ubiquinol CoQ10 is clinically shown to increase CoQ10 levels in the body on day one and beyond.* Further, ubiquinol is more bioavailable than the ubiquinone CoQ10 form.*
+However, as CoQ10 decreases with age, so does mitochondrial activity and energy formation2.* As you can imagine, this poses a problem for our natural levels of collagen, elastin, and the like.
+Ubiquinol CoQ10 is clinically shown to increase CoQ10 levels3 in the body on day one and beyond.* Further, ubiquinol is more bioavailable4 than the ubiquinone CoQ10 form.*

 Neutralizes oxidative stress.*

 Listen: One of the best ways to help your skin as you age is to reduce oxidative stress in the body.
 Oxidative stress occurs when harmful molecules called free radicals build up and surpass the level of antioxidants, which are the tools your cells use to fight free radicals.
 (Basically, your body's natural defense becomes outnumbered.)
 When this happens, so does skin breakdown.

 Like other antioxidants, ubiquinol helps your body deal with these free radicals5 head-on.* It also protects against lipid peroxidation6, a process by which free radicals damage cell membranes.* To top it off, CoQ10 protects the membranes of mitochondria and regenerates other antioxidants7, like vitamins C and E—both of which are just as important for healthy skin.*